mrsparkle-70/Emotion-detection-using-JS/README.md

 # PENDING WORK to be done

+## Make a small input form which takes name age gender as input below the video tag.
 ## Improving the UI using HTML CSS JS for a greater attractive LOOK
 ## Make sure to raise the issues and then make the contributions
  #Lets make it A GREAT UI